matiasilva/pyrv/README.md

 `pyrv` is an instruction set simulator (ISS) for the RISC-V ISA.

-An ISS provides a non-cycle accurate functional model of a CPU core. `pyrv` simulates the operation of RISC-V hardware threads (harts) that conform to a particular RISC-V ISA version.
+An ISS provides a non-cycle accurate functional model of a CPU core. `pyrv` simulates the operation of RISC-V hardware threads (harts) conforming to a particular RISC-V ISA version.

 The aim of `pyrv` is to model a resource-constrained bare metal environment,